jcowman2/crowdsurf/README.md

 __Crowdsurf is a game about improvisation.__

-You play a band's lead singer, who has forgotten the lyrics to his songs during a concert.
+You play a band's lead singer who has forgotten the lyrics to his songs during a concert.
 It's your job to come up with new lyrics that match the original themes of your songs.

 The game consists of 3 songs.
 At the start of each song, you'll be given a short list of keywords.